-To ensure sustainability the Minister must move beyond these terms of uncertainty and find a TAC that, within the bounds on reasonableness, absolutely ensures sustainability, even if that results in less utilisation opportunities by adopting a risk adverse strategy.
+To ensure sustainability the Minister must move beyond these terms of uncertainty and find a TAC that, within the bounds on reasonableness, absolutely ensures sustainability, even if that results in less utilization opportunities by adopting a risk adverse strategy.
 The information principles in s.10 are now clear - the Minister must err on the side of sustainability.

-Appendix Three - Recreational Harvest Estimates
+Appendix 3 - Recreational harvest estimates

 Recreational harvest estimates (RHE) which cover large areas for a whole year have proved difficult and expensive to obtain.
-What is more, the tonnage estimated appears to differ depending on the method used.
-Non-commercial fishers share the scepticism of other stakeholders when it comes to using a single point estimate from one survey as THE answer to the riddle of recreational harvest.
+What is more the tonnage estimated appears to differ depending on the method used.
+Non-commercial fishers share the scepticism of other stakeholders when it comes to using a single point estimate from one survey as THE answer.